pxc/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

     $ git reset --hard HEAD

-This will throw away any changes you may have added to the git index and as well as any outstanding changes you have in your working tree.
+This will throw away any changes you may have added to the Git index and as well as any outstanding changes you have in your working tree.
-In other words, it causes the results of "git diff" and "git diff --cached" to both be empty.
+In other words, it causes the results of `git diff` and `git diff --cached` to both be empty.

-If you want to restore just one file, say your hello.rb, use linkgit:git-checkout[1] instead
+If you want to restore just one file, say your `hello.rb`, use linkgit:git-checkout[1] instead

     $ git checkout -- hello.rb
     $ git checkout HEAD hello.rb

-The first command restores hello.rb to the version in the index, so that "git diff hello.rb" returns no differences.
-The second command restores hello.rb to the version in the HEAD revision, so that both "git diff hello.rb" and "git diff --cached hello.rb" return no differences.
+The first command restores `hello.rb` to the version in the index, so that `git diff hello.rb` returns no differences.
+The second command restores `hello.rb` to the version in the HEAD revision, so that both `git diff hello.rb` and `git diff --cached hello.rb` return no differences.

 ### Fixing committed mistakes ###